wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 "Insufficient Logging and Monitoring" is among the top 10 OWASP.

-The vulnerability includes ineffective integration of the security systems which give attackers a way to pivot to other parts of the system to maintain persistent threats.
+The vulnerability includes ineffective integration of security systems, which give attackers a way to pivot to other parts of the system to maintain persistent threats.

 Prevent that by emitting a log entry for each activity such as: add, change/update, delete.

 Use the <a target="_blank" href="https://realpython.com/python-logging/">Python logging module</a>: